 NZXT Kraken Z53

-NZXT offers two types of AIO cooling marked X and Z. The X series on the water block of effects has two RGB elements, a logo, and a ring, while the Z series has the OLED screen (as mentioned above).
+NZXT offers two types of AIO cooling, marked X and Z. The X series on the water block of effects has two RGB elements, a logo, and a ring, while the Z series has an OLED screen (as mentioned above).
 The competition isn’t sleeping, so Asus Ryujin and Gigabyte Aorus Waterforce also have much to offer.

 The NZXT Kraken Z53 is the smallest representative of the Z series, with a 240mm radiator and 2x Aer P 120mm fans.
 Thanks to its smaller dimensions, it’s ideal for installation in compact computers.
-Inside the CPU block, Asetek’s latest 7th gen pump runs in the range of 800 to 2800 rpm while the radiators and fans remain the same as the previous generation.
+Inside the CPU block, Asetek’s latest 7th gen pump runs 800 to 2800 rpm while the radiators and fans remain the same as the previous generation.

 Notice that there is no performance difference between the X and Z models.
 You pay the price difference, and quite a lot, only because of the possibilities brought by the OLED screen.